offbeatwp/re-smush/README.md

 - If the API is offline it will ignore the call and just only upload the images
 - If the size of the image is > 5MB than the image will be ignored

+### Workflow

+After uploading, a copy of the original file is made.
+The thumbnails are created after this.
+These are optimized based on the original (non-optimized) image.
+The original image is also optimized in this hook.
+The original file can be found in the upload folder 'filename.extension. original ' without compression.
+If you generate thumbnails again, it will use the (non-optimized) image.

 ## Installation
 Install the package using [Composer](https://getcomposer.org/) (**First you need to go to the OffbeatWP theme folder**)